- BSX Insight

 As kids are in gym class, well-meaning teachers instilled that running was about speed.
 Run the mile as fast as possible (you will be timed and measured against everyone else).
 You can run a lap and do another if you finish last in your lap.

-It’s not surprising that running is something we hate running that we are all grown up.
+It’s not surprising that running is something we hate it when we are all grown up.

 Running is about feeling good.
 Next time you run, try something new.
 You can start at the same pace as you would typically run and then slow down.
 Slow down.